Hammurabi: Code of laws

 The Code of Hammurabi was a collection of 282 laws dealing with a wide range of issues.
 It is not the earliest surviving law code (Note: It is predated by the Code of Ur-Nammu, the Laws of Eshnunna, and the Code of Lipit-Ishtar.) but was proved more influential in world politics and international relations as instead of focusing on compensating the victim of crime, as in earlier Sumerian law codes, the Code of Hammurabi instead focused on physically punishing the perpetrator.
 It was also one of the first law codes to place restrictions on what a wronged person was allowed to do in retribution and one of the earliest examples of the idea of presumption of innocence, suggesting that the accused and accuser have the opportunity to provide evidence.
 The structure of the code is very specific, with each offense receiving a specified punishment.
 Many offenses resulted in death, disfigurement, or the use of the Lex Talionis philosophy ("Eye for eye, tooth for tooth").

 The Code of Hammurabi was inscribed on a stele and placed in a public place so that all could see it, although it is thought that few were literate.
 The stele was later plundered by the Elamites and removed to their capital, Susa; it was rediscovered there in 1901 in Iran and is now in the Louvre Museum in Paris.
 The code of Hammurabi contains 282 laws, written by scribes on 12 tablets.
 Unlike earlier laws, it was written in Akkadian, the daily language of Babylon, and could therefore be read by any literate person in the city.
 At this time, Akkadian replaced Sumerian, and Hammurabi began language reforms that would make Akkadian the most common language at this time.
 A carving at the top of the stele portrays Hammurabi receiving the laws from Shamash, the Babylonian god of justice, and the preface states that Hammurabi was chosen by Shamash to bring the laws to the people.

 Because of Hammurabi's reputation as a lawgiver, his depiction can be found in law buildings throughout the world.
 Hammurabi is one of the 23 lawgivers depicted in marble bas-reliefs in the chamber of the U.S. House of Representatives in the United States Capitol.
 A frieze by Adolph Weinman depicting the "great lawgivers of history", including Hammurabi, is on the south wall of the U.S. Supreme Court building.

+According to one journal, Hammurabi's laws "were more humane than those of other kings of his era."
+During his reign, minimum wages were set up for ordinary workers while he also ruled (as noted by the same journal) "that seasonal workers should be paid at a higher rate than year-round workers."